What is Arteriosclerosis?

 You can purchase these supplements for Arteriosclerosis at BulkSupplements.com.
 The company is an industry-leading manufacturer and distributor of pure dietary supplements.

 BulkSupplements.com is not just a consumer brand.
 It also supplies pure ingredients to other food and supplement brands to make their products.
 All products at BulkSupplements.com are manufactured and tested according to current and proper manufacturing practices.

 Are you interested in trying any of these powders or supplements mentioned in this article as a possible solution to helping you with Arteriosclerosis?
 Contact BulkSupplements.com to place an order today.

 The Bottom Line

-The two main causes are high cholesterol and high blood pressure.
+The two leading causes are high cholesterol and high blood pressure.
 Smoking, family history, weight and diet are other risk factors for arteriosclerosis.
-Treatment options include balloon angioplasty, stenting and cardiac bypass surgery.
+Treatment options include balloon angioplasty, stenting, and cardiac bypass surgery.
 Another procedure called carotid endarterectomy can remove plaque from the arteries and reduce the risk of stroke.

 Patients can reduce the risk of arteriosclerosis and its complications by eliminating tobacco and alcohol, eating a diet low in fat and cholesterol, exercising regularly and getting regular checkups to check blood pressure and cholesterol.
 Supplements may also help prevent the condition by promoting heart health.
-However, they are not intended to cure the disease and should not take the place of proper medical treatment.
+However, some may say taking them doesn’t intend to cure the disease and should not take the place of proper medical treatment.
 Always consult a doctor before taking supplements.